sustrik/ribosome/README.md

 generated language (C) are highlighted in such a way as to allow inspection of both.

-You can switch to common view using F2 key.
+When in other views, you can switch to common view using F2 key.

 Press F3 key to switch to the "Ruby view":